mark-watson/PythonAIBook/manuscript/Chess.md

 ## Playing Against the Bot

 Here is a sample game in Bot vs Bot mode at depth 2.
-The bot opens symmetrically, developing knights before bishops as the piece-square tables encourage:
+The bot opens symmetrically, developing knights before bishops as the piece-square tables encourage (please note that the Unicode characters for the Chess pieces do not render correctly in the following text listing):

 ```
 Bot searching depth 2...